 Not me.
-The inventors of #RealTimeChem are @azmanam and @JessTheChemist.
+The inventors of #RealTimeChem are @azmanam (who sadly hasn’t tweeted since 1st April 2016) and @JessTheChemist.
 One fateful day, the former decided to try and determine what was in Lemishine and tweeted the results using the hashtag.
 The hashtag itself was coined, by @JessTheChemist who produced a storify page to follow #RealTimeChem as it happened.
 I subsequently became involved in the hashtag by tweeting about experiments I was running in the laboratory whilst working as a post-doc at Imperial College.

 What is #RealTimeChem Week?

-This years event took place 6th-12th November 2017 celebrating togetherness at a time when the world seems to be flying in all kinds of directions using the additional hashtag #ChemTogether (as chosen by the Community).
+Last years event took place 6th-12th November 2017 celebrating togetherness at a time when the world seemed to be flying in all kinds of directions using the additional hashtag #ChemTogether (as chosen by the Community).

 Further information on #RealTimeChem Week 2017 prize winners and highlights of the week can be found at: